data-edu/data-science-in-education/_book/15-data-science-in-your-job.md

 Here are some reflection questions and exercise to use to inspire connection in your education workplace.
 Practice these questions both as personal reflections and also as questions you ask your coworkers:

- 1. What does data analysis in our organiztion look like today?
+ 1. What does data analysis in our organization look like today?
  1. How do I wish data analysis will look like in the future?
  1. What is the hardest challenge I face in building my vision of student learning?
  1. What is one story about a rewarding experience I had with a student?